xdrip/xdrip_docs/docs/troubleshoot/reinstall.md

 </br>

-This shouldn't usually be necessary but you might need to uninstall xDrip+ to troubleshoot, or if you need to change it to or from a private version.
+This shouldn't usually be necessary but you might need to uninstall xDrip+ to troubleshoot, or if you need to change it to or from a forked version.
 You can uninstall xDrip+ like any other Android app with a long press on the icon or from Android Settings -> Apps.

 ## Reinstall xDrip+